Skip to content

 Assessing Performance

-SEER Logo Crucible’s SEER application enables assessment of team performance.
-Assessment reports map training objectives to scenario events to performance assessments.
+SEER Logo Crucible's SEER application enables assessment of team performance.
+During events, participants are challenged to perform mission-essential tasks and individual qualification requirements.
+Map performance assessments to training objectives to scenario events.

 Operational Deployment